My weekend trip to Tuscany was quite spontaneous – found cheap tickets and thought that I may need a short break. That not

 On my last day before leaving, I went back to Pisa around noon.
 My hosts invited me for a late lunch, but first I wanted to check the Botanical Garden of Pisa.
 After small problems with catching the bus (confused the bus stop and couldn’t find a place to buy tickets), I finally reached the place.
 Fortunately, while I was a bit late we still had to wait for the second part of my hosting pair.
 I was staying with two young students from Liguria, who despite the exam session happily agreed to share their time with me.
 For lunch, they served me a home-made carbonara and, as they needed some time for learning, they lend me a bike and more comfortable cycling clothes, so that I could spend more time around the city.

 After spending a few hours cycling around Pisa, I came back for dinner.
 Just after I entered the house, my hosts’ friend arrived with a bottle of wine.
-Quite unexpected, but when it comes to meeting locals – the more people, the better the experience.
-The dinner turned out to be a great feast – bruschetta with anchovies and crostini neri for a starter, meat-stuffed peppers and salad for the main dish, and even a home-made tiramisu for the dessert!
-Not to mention a coffee at 1 am… All together with Italian wine and lots of talks and laughs.
-Talking both on serious and totally absurd topics we spent amazing time till the late night.
-I learned a lot of new things about regional differences across Italy and their home region – Liguria.
+Quite unexpected, but when it comes to meeting locals – the more people, the better – that’s what Couchsurfing experience is about.
+The dinner turned out to be a great feast – bruschetta with anchovies and crostini

 Finally, we had such a great time that I was almost late for my flight back at 9 a.m… Too much talking during the breakfast and missing the bus, but fortunately made it on time, as the plane was delayed a bit.
 And of course, on that day the weather got better… from the airport, I saw the sun and surrounding mountains for the first time of the whole stay.